Osprey Hydraulics Reservoir

 Source: bought it new

-- Well thought out & very durable design
+- Well designed & quite durable

 - Best bite value action for flow and swivel rotation for shut off

-- Super handy magnet keeper
+- Super handy magnet chest strap keeper for quick access when hiking

 We hike nearly every weekend, on long day hikes, often with Meetup hiking clubs.
 I discovered that I often wasn’t drinking enough water because others had hydration packs and I was using water bottles (they hydrate as they go and didn’t stop to drink much!).